pytorch/glow/docs/ClassGen.md

 ## Automatic class generation

-This document describes the automatic code generation techniques (class-gen) that Glow uses for defining instructions and nodes.
-Glow's class-gen is inspired by LLVM's TableGen tools.
+Glow uses automatic code generation techniques (class-gen) for defining instructions and nodes.
+The purpose of the automatic code generation tools in Glow is similar to the motivation behind LLVM's TableGen, which is to help a human develop and maintain records of domain-specific information.

 ### Introduction